KSP-KOS/KSLib/LIB_MANAGER.md

 you, and as the actual person who knows what their PR is about, they are more likely to understand the meaning of the conflicts and what the right choice is.)
+---
+Copyright © 2019 KSLib team

+This work and any code samples presented herein are licensed under the [MIT license](../LICENSE).